cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/03-integration.md

 ```

 Or alternatively the parameter can be updated via a governance proposal (see at the bottom of section [`Creating clients`](../01-developer-guide/09-setup.md#creating-clients) for an example of how to do this).

+### Adding Snapshot support

+In order to use the `08-wasm` module chains are required to register the `WasmSnapshotter` extension in the snapshot manager.
+This snapshotter takes care
+of persisting the external state, in the form of contract code, of the Wasm VM instance to disk when the chain is snapshotted.